Chengyueminga/MarketRisk_VaR/README.md

 ## License

-This repository is publicly available for educational and demonstration purposes only.
+This project is licensed under the MIT License.
-All rights reserved.
-Please do not reproduce or reuse the code without explicit permission.
+See the [LICENSE](LICENSE) file for full details.